My Pool is Losing Water!

 If your pool has leaks regardless of whether or not the equipment is running, it’s likely that the shell, plaster, or vinyl has a crack where the water is escaping.
 If you think you’ve found a crack but aren’t quite sure if that’s the origin, place some pH indicator test reagent near it with the pump shut off in the still water.
 If the dye is sucked into the crack, you’ve found your leak.
 This also happens a lot near underwater lights, especially the in the conduit where the light runs to the junction box.
 You can remedy this by filling the opening of the conduit in the back of the socket with a putty or other caulking agent appropriate for your pool construction material.

 It could also be happening inside the skimmers.
 The most common origin for leaks is when you have a separation between the plastic skimmer and the pool (most often in concrete shells).
-This can be fixed with a bit of pool putty.
+This can be fixed with a bit of pool putty or a little Mr. Stick Underwater Glue.

 My water leaks to a certain level and then stops.
 What’s going on?